 Regular marijuana users are likely to develop an addiction.
-It is something that once you start using, it is hard to remove.
-If you know someone who is addicted to marijuana, kindly introduce them to the nearest treatment center.
+It is something that once you start using, it is hard to stop.
+If you know someone who is addicted to marijuana, kindly introduce them to the best treatment center in Phoenix.

 What is Marijuana?